General Service Information

 Configurations: All shapes with welded curbs are suitable for pre-assembled assembly.

-Factory Pre-assembled & Pre-glazed Skylights:
+Factory Pre-assembled and Pre-glazed Skylights:

 A pre-assembled and pre-glazed skylight means the unit will ship with a frame fully assembled and the glazing already set in the frame.
-Each unit is factory sealed which provides minimal field installation and eliminates field error in sealing metal to glazing.
-This assembly option is great for installation areas with limited crane access, such as roofs with steep pitches or job sites where the skylight is close to an edge, areas where there is not ample space for a safe installation.
+Each unit is factory sealed, which provides minimal field installation and eliminates field error in sealing metal to glazing.
+This option is great for installation areas with limited crane access, such as roofs with steep pitches or job sites where the skylight is close to an edge, and areas where there is not ample space for a safe installation.
 If freight and logistics are properly planned, factory pre-glazed units will typically result in lower overall supply and installation costs.

 Because Solar Innovations, Inc. has vertically integrated the majority of its processes, including paint and powder coating, thermal strut, fill and debridge (thermal enhancement), custom sheet metal shapes, and machining (water jet), Solar now possesses the capability to provide in-house structural aluminum bar bending and forming services.

 Many of Solar’s products such as greenhouses, skylights, sunrooms, and conservatories are available with curved rafters; by in sourcing this process, Solar has been able to reduce lead times and assure adequate quality.